 Step 1: Define your target market

-The first step is to define your target market.
+The first step in SaaS development is to define your target market.
 Ask yourself whether the world needs this product.
 It may seem obvious to you and your close friends, but your target market may not agree.

 Who are you making this product for?
 Who is your ideal customer?